eaglesearcher/advent-of-code-2023/readme.md

 # Compatibility

-Primary development in core python with sprinkles of numpy.
+Primary development in core python with sprinkles of numpy (mostly for lazy array handling).

 AOC '23 environment: python 3.11.5; numpy 1.24.3